Skip to content

 • Set mode to global

-Once ready, deploy your global cron stack on the swarm cluster:
+Once ready, deploy your global cron stack on the Swarm cluster:

 docker stack deploy -c global.yml global